 La Sagrada Familia is the most distinguishable landmark in Barcelona.
 Its slender spires tower over the neat grid of the Eixample district, a wealthy neighborhood that was created when the city began to overspill its crowded Gothic quarter.

 The church, the legacy of the great modernista architect Antoni Gaudí, has been under construction for 138 years and is still far from finished.
 But it’s still highly-regarded as one of the most beautiful places in Spain, inside and out.
 The design mimics the organic forms of nature, and the facades are inspired by Montserrat, a mountain and pilgrimage site outside the city.

 Inside, you’ll gaze up through what feels like an enchanted forest of skinny columns, the floor bathed in light that filters through elaborate stained glass windows.
 Exploring the interior is one of the best things to do in Barcelona with kids.

 This is one Spanish landmark for which you’ll need to book ahead; it pays to skip the line, especially in the heat of summer.
-If you can, add on a ticket to zoom to the top of one of the towers in the elevator for incredible 360-degree views over the city, the Mediterranean sparkling in the distance.
+If you can, add on a ticket to zoom to the top of one of the towers in the elevator for one of the best views in Barcelona, the Mediterranean sparkling in the distance.

 Gibralfaro Castle, Malaga